Finding Your Flow In 3 Easy Steps

 The key to achieving a flow state is doing something that you enjoy, but also challenges you, and forces you to grow.
 Many people assume they should be skilled at something from the get-go, and then quit when it gets too difficult.
 Remember, it takes time and practice to balance enjoyment with skill and challenge.
 Don’t give up!

-Don’t wait for the perfect moment for your workspace to look pristine or for you to feel fully prepared and bursting with inspiration.
-Take out the pen and paper, turn the music on, open up the paints, pull the instrument out of the closet.
+Don’t wait for the perfect moment for your workspace to look pristine.
+Or for you to feel fully prepared and bursting with inspiration.
+Take out the pen and paper.
+Turn the music on.
+Open up the paints, or pull the instrument out of the closet.
 Stop overthinking, stop overpreparing, and stop making excuses; just start!

 Facebook